Thank you!

 Heavy winds and severe storm conditions caused widespread power outages Thursday, June 11.

-NYSEG Communications Manager Mike Baggerman said the continuing outage was caused by fallen trees that have downed poles and blocked multiple roads, slowing repair efforts.
-He could not provide an estimate of when power would be restored.
+NYSEG Communications Manager Mike Baggerman said the lasting outage was caused by fallen trees that downed poles and blocked multiple roads, slowing repair efforts.
+Power was restored by 5 p.m. on Saturday, June 13.

-Baggerman said road crews are working to clear the roadways so NYSEG crews can re-install poles and restore service.
+Baggerman said municipal road crews had to clear the roadways so NYSEG crews could re-install poles and restore service.

 Severe winds downed trees along Quaker Hill Road, North Quaker Hill Road, Old Quaker Hill Road, Reservoir Road, Hurds Corner Road and Tracy Road in the Town of Pawling, according to the town’s Highway Department.